git-checkout-binit/mhs2014reunion/README.md

 $ git push origin feature/assemble

 With a sense of accomplishment, they relished in their shared joy.
-Yet, Theo knew that their tale was far from over.
+Yet, Binit knew that their tale was far from over.
 The lessons learned, the bonds formed, the joy shared — everything was pushed onto the remote repository.
 Ensuring their tale would continue inspiring, just as the tales of Frodo and Bilbo in Middle-earth did.

 ## Epilogue